Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 Phone: (208) 238-2400

 The Not-Tsoo Gah-nee Indian Health Center serves the ambulatory health care needs of the Shoshone-Bannock Tribes and the Northwestern Band of Shoshoni.
 Members of other federally recognized Tribes and Alaska Natives also receive care at the facility.
-The Fort Hall Service Unit was jointly accredited along with the Shoshone-Bannock Tribal Health and Human Services Department by the Accreditation Association for Ambulatory Health Care, Inc. in 1999.
-The Not-Tsoo Gah-Nee Indian Health Center is the first and only Federal Service Unit to attain this recognition.
+The Fort Hall Service Unit was jointly accredited with the Shoshone-Bannock Tribes Tribal Health and Human Services Department by the Accreditation Association for Ambulatory Health Care, Inc. since 2000.
+The Fort Hall Indian Health Service is the first and only Federal Service Unit to attain and maintain this notable recognition.
 The facility serves over 13,380 registered American Indian and Alaska Natives.
 There are approximately 37,294 ambulatory patient visits per year.

-The center is staffed with 52 employees including 4 Clinic Physicians, 1 Physician Assistant, 4 Registered Nurses, 1 Licensed Practical Nurse, 4 Pharmacists, 3 Dentists, 5 Dental Assistants, 1 Dental Hygienist, 1 Optometrist, 1 Radiology Technician.
+The center is staffed with 50 employees including 4 Clinic Physicians, 1 Physician Assistant, 3 Registered Nurses, 2 Licensed Practical Nurse, 4 Pharmacists, 2 Dentists, 3 Dental Assistants, 1 Dental Hygienist, 1 Optometrist, 1 Radiology Technician.
 Two Medical Technologists and a Medical Technician complete the clinical staff.

 The Not-Tsoo Gah-Nee Indian Health Center encompasses 28,915 square feet offering ambulatory medical, optometry and dental care.
 The facility features in-house lab, x-ray, and pharmacy services.
-Specialty contract services such as podiatry, cardiology, audiology, and orthopedics are provided by the Shoshone-Bannock Tribal Health and Human Service Department.
-The Tribal Contract Health Service, Diabetes and Community Health Nursing Program are located within the facility.
+The Purchased and Referred Care, Diabetes and Community Health Nursing Program are located within the facility.

 The Fort Hall Service Unit is located on the Fort Hall Indian Reservation that covers over 500,000 acres of the upper Snake River Plain in a high desert environment mingled with mountains in Southeastern Idaho.
 The Tribes’ ancestral hunting range extends east throughout the nearby Grand Teton and Yellowstone Basin.
 The Shoshone-Bannock Tribal Headquarters is located on the Fort Hall Agency Campus and the Northwestern Band of Shoshoni is in nearby Pocatello.